-How to Use Restored Files after an Exchange Mailbox Restore to Disk
+How to Use Recovered Files after an Exchange Mailbox Recovery to Disk

 - This article is for Windows only

 The Exchange Local Mailbox and Exchange Mailbox Online backup types can restore mailbox items to local disk in addition to restoring to an Exchange mailbox.
 Backups restored to local disk are restored as files in the following formats.

 - Contacts - .vcf

 - Contact Groups - .cgp

 - Tasks - .tsk

 The sections below are collapsed.
 Please click the section title to open / close a particular section.

 A folder must be chosen at the time of restore.
 After the restore completes, the chosen folder will contain a sub-folder for every mailbox restored, named after the User Principle Name of the mailbox.
 Each mailbox folder will contain sub-folders corresponding to folders in that mailbox, such as Inbox, Contacts, Sent, etc.